The Spring 2024 Survey is Coming Up!

 The goal of the Intermountain West Shorebird Survey are to sustain shorebird populations.
 The survey objectives are:

-• Document the distribution and abundance of shorebirds at 189 sites during the spring and fall migrations for 3 years.
+• Document the distribution and abundance of shorebirds at 189 survey areas during the spring and fall migrations for 3 years.

 • Use survey data to compare distribution and abundance with the historical shorebird survey from 1989-1995.